 Next.js

-In order to include Raygun4JS on each page in your application, we'll need to use the Custom Document system from Next.js.
+• If your application uses Page Routing, we'll need to use the Custom Document system from Next.js.

-If you do not already have a custom document located at pages/_document.js, save the following as pages/_document.js.
+If you do not already have a custom document located at pages/_document.js / .ts, save the following as pages/_document.js / .ts:

 import Document, { Html, Head, Main, NextScript } from "next/document";